arwilczek90/tilt-extensions/README.md

 ## onepassword_secret_values

-Allows you to fetch multiple secret values from one item in a 1 password vault.
+Allows you to fetch multiple secret values from one item in a 1 password vault. (not the notes field or the password field if type is password)

 ```
 onepasswordUrl = 'something.1password.com